DrSquidX/Ethical-Hacking-Scripts/README.md

 # Other Info
 Do not copy these scripts and say they are yours.
 I am not ok with that.
 If you plan to modify these scripts, please credit me as I would appreciate that.

-A quick note that SquidNet is my most powerful script.
+A quick note that SquidNet is my most powerful script(It does not reflect on my socket programming skills, as DatCord does).
 I may make a separate repository for it as it uses client scripts for bot connections, admin connections, as well as the server itself.

 SquidNet Repository: https://github.com/DrSquidX/SquidNet